robole/title-sequences/readme.md

 ### Stranger Things

 [Stranger Things](https://en.wikipedia.org/wiki/Stranger_Things) is an American science fiction horror drama television series created by the Duffer Brothers.
-Stranger Things is set in the 1980s in the fictional town of Hawkins, Indiana.
-The story centers on a number of mysteries and supernatural events occurring around the town and their impact on an ensemble of child and adult characters.
+The story centers on a number of mysteries and supernatural events occurring in a small town and their impact on an ensemble of child and adult characters.

 ![screenshot of title of stranger things](/stranger-things/img/title-reference.png)